eryznar/ESR.boreal.index/README.md

 # ESP.boreal.index

-Data, code, and figures to support the calculation of borealization indices for inclusion in Ecosystem Status Reports for Bering Sea crab stocks.
+Data, code, and figures to support the calculation of borealization indices for inclusion in Ecosystem Status Reports for Bering Sea fisheries.